AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Abstract

 \section{Abstract}

 Skill-based reinforcement learning (SBRL) enables rapid adaptation in environments with sparse rewards by pretraining a skill-conditioned policy.
 Effective skill learning requires jointly maximizing both exploration and skill diversity.
 However, existing methods often face challenges in simultaneously optimizing for these two conflicting objectives.
-In this work, we propose a new method, Adaptive Multi-objective Projection for balancing Exploration and skill Diversification (AMPED), which explicitly addresses both exploration and skill diversification.
-We begin by conducting extensive ablation studies to identify and define a set of objectives that effectively capture the aspects of exploration and skill diversity, respectively.
-During the skill pretraining phase, AMPED introduces a gradient surgery technique to balance the objectives of exploration and skill diversity, mitigating conflicts and reducing reliance on heuristic tuning.
-In the subsequent fine-tuning phase, AMPED incorporates a skill selector module that dynamically selects suitable skills for downstream tasks, based on task-specific performance signals.
+In this work, we propose a new method, Adaptive Multi-objective Projection for balancing Exploration and skill Diversification (AMPED), which explicitly addresses both: during pre-training, a gradient-surgery projection balances the exploration and diversity gradients, and during fine-tuning, a skill selector exploits the learned diversity by choosing skills suited to downstream tasks.
 Our approach achieves performance that surpasses SBRL baselines across various benchmarks.
+Through an extensive ablation study, we identify the role of each component and demonstrate that each element in AMPED is contributing to performance.
+We further provide theoretical and empirical evidence that, with a greedy skill selector, greater skill diversity reduces fine-tuning sample complexity.
 These results highlight the importance of explicitly harmonizing exploration and diversity and demonstrate the effectiveness of AMPED in enabling robust and generalizable skill learning. \url{https://geonwoo.me/amped/}